-- (h) In the ordinary course of business, the Company is from time to time involved in legal proceedings and litigations in relation to disputes relating to trademarks and other intellectual property, among others.
+- (i) In the ordinary course of business, the Company is from time to time involved in legal proceedings and litigations in relation to disputes relating to trademarks and other intellectual property, among others.
 In 2017, Beijing Jingdong Shiji Trading Co., Ltd. and Beijing Jingdong 360 E-commerce Co., Ltd. sued Tmall China, Zhejiang Tmall Network Co., Ltd. and Alibaba Group Holding Limited for abuse of dominant market position.
 The plaintiffs requested the three defendants to cease relevant acts and claimed a substantial amount of damages in the original complaint.
 In March 2021, the plaintiffs amended their claim to seek higher damages.
 The case is pending in Beijing High People's Court and the potential damages are not reasonably estimable at the current stage.
 There are no legal proceedings and litigations that have in the recent past had, or to the Company's knowledge, are probable to have, a material impact on the Company's financial positions, results of operations or cash flows.
-The Company did not accrue any material loss contingencies in this respect as of March 31, 2022 and 2023. - The global outbreak of the COVID-19 pandemic continued to have a significant negative impact on (i) the global economy in the year ended March 31, 2023, which has adversely affected the Company's business and financial results.
-From early 2020 to early 2023, the COVID-19 pandemic triggered a series of lock-downs, social distancing requirements and travel restrictions that significantly and negatively affected our various businesses in China, particularly the Company's China commerce and local consumer services businesses.
+The Company did not accrue any material loss contingencies in this respect as of March 31, 2021 and 2022. - (j) The global outbreak of the COVID-19 pandemic is having a significant negative impact on the global economy, which has adversely affected the Company's business and financial results.
+Starting in late January 2020, the COVID-19 pandemic triggered a series of lock-downs, social distancing requirements and travel restrictions that have significantly and negatively affected, and may continue to negatively affect, our various businesses in China, particularly the Company's China commerce and local consumer services businesses.
 The Company's key international commerce businesses also experienced a negative impact.
-The COVID-19 pandemic also presented challenges to the Company's business operations as well as the business operations of the Company's merchants, business partners and other participants in the Company's ecosystem, such as closure of offices and facilities, disruptions to or even suspensions of normal business and logistics operations, as well as restrictions on travel.
-Starting in December 2022, China has lifted most of the COVID-19-induced travel restrictions and guarantine requirements.
-From late December 2022 to early 2023, certain parts of China experienced COVID-19 resurgence, which caused significant disruption to the Company's business operations in these regions.
-It is not possible to determine the impact of the COVID-19 pandemic on the Company's business operations and financial results going forward, which is highly dependent on numerous factors, including the frequency, duration and spread of the outbreaks of the COVID-19 pandemic (including any new variant with different characteristics) in China or elsewhere, actions taken by governments, the response of businesses and individuals to the pandemic, the impact of the pandemic on business and economic conditions in China and globally, consumer demand, the Company's ability and the ability of merchants, retailers, logistics service providers and other participants in the Company's ecosystem to continue operations in areas affected by the pandemic and the Company's efforts and expenditures to support merchants and partners and ensure the safety of the Company's employees.
-The COVID-19 pandemic may continue to adversely affect the Company's business and results of operations. - (j) The Russia-Ukraine conflict has resulted in significant disruptions to supply chains, logistics and business activities in the region that has negatively affected our international commerce business and Cainiao's international logistics business.
+The COVID-19 pandemic also presented and may continue to present challenges to the Company's business operations as well as the business operations of the Company's merchants, business partners and other participants in the Company's ecosystem, such as closure of offices and facilities, disruptions to or even suspensions of normal business and logistics operations, as well as restrictions on travel.
+It is not possible to determine the ultimate impact of the COVID-19 pandemic on the Company's business operations and financial results, which is highly dependent on numerous factors, including the duration and spread of the pandemic and any resurgence of the COVID-19 pandemic in China or elsewhere, actions taken by governments, the response of businesses and individuals to the pandemic, the impact of the pandemic on business and economic conditions in China and globally, consumer demand, the Company's ability and the ability of merchants, retailers, logistics service providers and other participants in the Company's ecosystem to continue operations in areas affected by the pandemic and the Company's efforts and expenditures to support merchants and partners and ensure the safety of the Company's employees.
+The COVID-19 pandemic may continue to adversely affect the Company's business and results of operations. - (k) The Russia-Ukraine conflict has resulted in significant disruptions to supply chains, logistics and business activities in the region that has negatively affected our international commerce business and Cainiao's international logistics business.
 The conflict has also caused, and continues to intensify, significant geopolitical tensions in Europe and across the globe.
 The resulting sanctions imposed are expected to have significant impacts on the economic conditions of the countries and markets targeted by such sanctions, and may have unforeseen, unpredictable secondary effects on global energy prices, supply chains and other aspects of the global economy.
 The conflict may adversely affect our business, financial condition and results of operations.